 A solar dehydrator is a great piece of low-cost, easy-to-build, and highly effective technology.
 It can be used for drying anything from fruits and vegetables to herbs and leaves or seeds or anything really very fast and using nothing but sunlight.
 There are many different designs out there, as you will know if you’ve done a quick search online already: some very simple and small, sporting just a black frame drying chamber with a glass front, others very complex and large.
-After doing some research, a number of reasons convinced Charlotte and me to build our dehydrator based on the design by Dennis Scanlin: We wanted a dehydrator that did not directly expose the food to the sun as to minimize nutrient-loss – the very simple dehydrators were thus not an option.
-We also looked into dehydrators with solar collectors made from recycled soft drink / beer cans and had already started collecting them at a party, but then decided against them because of the sheer amount of work it is to remove all the lids and bottoms from the cans.
-Finally, we wanted a dehydrator design that was already planned out for us by someone who had put some thought into it and if you read Dennis Scanlin’s building plan you can tell that he has.
+After doing some research, a number of reasons convinced Charlotte and me to build our dehydrator based on the design by Dennis Scanlin: We wanted a dehydrator that did not directly expose the food to the sun as to minimize nutrient-loss.
+The very simple dehydrators were thus not an option.
+We also looked into dehydrators with solar collectors made from recycled soft drink / beer cans and had already started collecting them at a party, but then decided against it because of the sheer amount of work it is to remove all the lids and bottoms from the cans.
+Finally, we wanted a dehydrator design that was already planned out for us by someone who had put some thought into it.
+If you read Dennis Scanlin’s building plan you can tell that he definitely has.

-Scanlin’s design is good, not only because it produces a fabulous solar dehydrator, but also because it minimizes the amount of materials needed to build it as most of the required wood can be cut from a single plywood (multiplex) sheet.
-However, his plan is written for an American audience, using feet and inches, and assuming that you have access to an American DIY store – thus, to save you the trouble of translating this excellent plan into something that can be used outside of the US, which is what we had to do, we decided to reproduce a compressed version of Dennis Scanlin’s solar dehydrator building plan that is more flexible with regards to what materials you use and that uses meters and centimeters.
+Scanlin’s design is good, not only because it produces a fabulous solar dehydrator, but also because it minimizes the amount of materials needed to build.
+Most of the required wood can be cut from a single plywood (multiplex) sheet.
+However, his plan is written for an American audience, using feet and inches, and assuming that you have access to an American DIY store.
+To save you the trouble of translating this excellent plan into something that can be used outside of the US, which is what we had to do, we decided to reproduce a condensed version of Dennis Scanlin’s solar dehydrator building plan in meters and centimeters and that is more flexible with regards to what materials you use and .

 For the body